cc-shifo/android-mvp/README.md

 * ArticlesHandler and Article
 >Used to simulate to get model data<br>
 * ArticleAPI<T>
->It is a interface, which'll be implemented by model self through ArticleAPIImpl.
+>It is a interface,which'll be implemented by model self through ArticleAPIImpl.
 The presenter contain a reference to this interface.
 * DataListener
 >Reflect the final result of getting model data to View through presenter's api.
 It is implemented in presenter.